‹ All Posts

 Transatlantic to Europe

 The BWIRamstein Patriot Express rotator is the workhorse.
 Cargo from Dover, Charleston, and JB McGuire-Dix-Lakehurst fills out the schedule.
 Best months: late January, February, October, mid-November.
-Worst: DoWEA spring break (Mar 20 – Apr 3) and Christmas / winter break (Dec 22 – Jan 2).
+Worst: DoDEA spring break (Mar 20 – Apr 3) and Christmas / winter break (Dec 22 – Jan 2).

 flights